 Upcoming Hearings and Events

 Appeals Hearings – December 5-7, 2023 and December 12-14, 2023

 December 12, 2023 (Sacramento)

 Click here to watch OTA’s livestreamed hearings on YouTube.

 Starting the Appeal Process

-- A written request for a hearing with specific grounds or reasons supporting your position that you do not owe the tax or fee.
+- Your completed OTA Request for Appeal Form or a written request for an appeal with specific grounds or reasons supporting your position that you do not owe the tax or fee.